James "Rowand" Burgess Diary, 1914-1915

 Saturday October 23.
 Dull and cold.
 Arthur and Edgar were in.

 Sunday October 24 Dull and cool.
-Edgar and {illegible} were in {scribbled out}.
-In the morning Edgar and I went to the Methodist Church where to which the {Corlany of Nulitia marched?}.
+Edgar and Isabel were in {scribbled out}.
+In the morning Edgar and I went to the Methodist Church where to which the Company of Militia marched.
 In the evening Noble and I went to the Presbyterian Church.

 Wednesday October 28.
-Dull and cold {Written on top: Snow fully gone in morning} with snow in afternoon.
-Uncle Alfred and Edgar were in {illegible}.
-Uncle Andrew was in with {hotatoes?}
+Dull and cold Snow fully gone in morning. with rain in afternoon.
+Uncle Alfred and Edgar were in for apple-butter.
+Uncle Andrew was in with potatoes.

 Friday October 30.
 Dull and wet

-Saturday October 31 Fine and {mild?}.
-I went {scribble} to Uncle Andrews' to pick apples.
-I picked one barrel of {illegible} and two trays of {Goldwine?} Uncle {Gillet?} and Ethel were in town.
+Saturday October 31 Fine and mild.
+I went out to Uncle Andrew's to pick apples.
+I picked one barrel of spies and two bags of baldwins.
+Uncle Gilbert and Ethel were in town.

 Sunday October 3 November 1

 Fine and cool.
-The Presbyterian Church held its {illegible} to-day.
+The Presbyterian Church held its anniversary to-day.

 Monday October November 2.
 Dull and cold.